tbbear/MMM-Openhab/README.md

 ## MMM-Openhab

-Full control of your Openhab System using (mouse but that's only the beginning)
+Full control of your Openhab System using (touchscreen, mouse or touchpad (but that's only the beginning)

 ## How it works